-> English Language Programmes
+English Language Programmes

-We offer Pre-Sessional programmes throughout the year and Foundation Programme(s) for both undergraduate and postgraduate students which start at the beginning of the academic year.
-These programmes are all designed to prepare you for university study in the UK when you have not yet met the language requirements for direct entry onto a degree programme.
-Successful completion of these programmes guarantees progression to various degrees at the University of Dundee as long as you hold a relevant offer.
+We offer Pre-Sessional and Foundation Programme(s) throughout the year.
+These are designed to prepare you for university study in the UK when you have not yet met the language requirements for direct entry onto a degree programme.

 The fees you pay will depend on your fee status.
 Your fee status is determined by us using the information you provide on your application.
-Find out more about fee status.

-|Fee status||Fees for students starting 2015/16|
+|Fee status||Fees for students starting academic year 2019-20|

-|Scottish and EU students||£5,500 per year of study
+|Scottish and EU students||£6,950 per year of study

 See our scholarships for UK/EU applicants

-|Overseas students (non-EU)||£12,950 per year of study
+|Overseas students (non-EU)||£16,450 per year of study

-See our scholarships for international applicants
+See our scholarships for International applicants

 +44 (0)1382 385148